Download an Adobe Acrobat pdf version

 Budget Development and Management

-A well-crafted grant, cooperative agreement or contract budget and budget justification are key components of Georgia Tech’s internal controls – recall that proper internal controls are a requirement of the UR.
+A well-crafted grant, cooperative agreement or contract budget and budget justification are key components of Georgia Tech’s internal controls – recall that proper internal controls are a requirement of 2 CFR 200.
 PIs should be aware of the following information when developing the proposal budget and in managing the financial aspects of the sponsored award throughout the period of performance: (also see Policy Library 3.4 “Allowable Expenses”).

-For additional information, visit: Policy Library 3.2 “Personal Services Reporting Using the Plan Confirmation System” (please note responsibilities 8.2-8.3) and take advantage of the Personal Services & Effort Reporting Training Tutorial.
+For additional information, visit: Policy Library 3.2 “Personal Services Reporting Using the Plan Confirmation System” and take advantage of the Personal Services & Effort Reporting Training Tutorial.

 Notes:

-• Salary and/or effort percentages charged to sponsored projects should generally match those approved in the proposal budget.
+- Salary and/or effort percentages charged to sponsored awards should generally match those approved in the proposal budget.
+After the award is granted and accepted, the PI and key personnel are committed to provide that proposed level of effort over the budget period unless the sponsor permits otherwise.
+PIs should be careful not to commit effort in excess of 100%.
 Significant changes require sponsor prior approval.
-Please contact the OSP Contracting Officer or OGCA if you are unsure of the significance of a particular change.
+Please contact the OSP Contracting Officer or G&C if you are unsure of the significance of a particular change.

-• Be aware of the NIH salary caps and NSF effort limits, when applicable, and budget accordingly.
-For additional information, visit: NIH Salary Cap and NSF effort limits.
+- Be aware of the NIH salary caps and NSF effort limits, when applicable, and budget accordingly.
+For additional information, visit: NIH Salary Cap and NSF Salary Limit for more information.

 Notes:

-• Charges and transfers during the last several months of a sponsored project receive significant audit scrutiny and must be justified as appropriate at that phase in the project.
-Also, keep in mind that there are limits on the timelines for making cost transfers, particularly at the end of a project.
+- Charges and transfers during the last several months of a sponsored award receive significant audit scrutiny and must be justified as appropriate at that phase in the award.
+Also, keep in mind that there are limits on the timelines for making cost transfers, particularly at the end of an award.
 Please see “Accounting Corrections and Cost Transfers” later in this document.

 c.
-Travel – (§200.474) Travel costs are the expenses for transportation, lodging, subsistence, and related items incurred by employees and non-employees who are in travel status on official business of the Institute.
-Travel expenses must comply with Georgia Tech’s written travel reimbursement policies (Policy Library 6.1).
+Travel – (§200.475) Travel costs are the expenses for transportation, lodging, subsistence, and related items incurred by employees and non-employees who are in travel status on official business of the Institute.
+Travel expenses must comply with Georgia Tech’s written travel reimbursement policy (Policy Library 6.13).
 Standard rules to remember include the following:

-4. Foreign travel for Federal projects must be specified in the budget and budget justification and approved and must be on an American Flag carrier to comply with the Fly America Act.
+- Foreign travel for Federal awards must be specified in the budget and budget justification and approved and must be on an American Flag carrier to comply with the Fly America Act.

 Notes:

-• Although exceptions do exist, when charging travel to a sponsored project, the traveler should typically also have personnel effort charged in support of the sponsored project for the travel period.
+- Although exceptions do exist, when charging travel to a sponsored award, the traveler should typically also have personnel effort charged in support of the sponsored award for the travel period.

-• To maintain Allowable, Reasonable, Allocable standards, travel must be directly related to the goals and objectives of the sponsored project.
+- To maintain Allowable, Reasonable, Allocable standards, travel must be directly related to the goals and objectives of the sponsored award.

 PIs have primary responsibility for monitoring subrecipient invoices to ensure that costs are consistent with the approved budget and actual work performed to date.
 This includes: